Best passport 2022 1

 Geopolitical Updates

-“As the value of the Russian passport rapidly declines and the world opens its doors to Ukrainians, it is abundantly clear that the passport you hold determines your fate and dramatically impacts the opportunities you have,” Dr Kaelin said.
-“While it is impossible to predict what the world will look like in the shadow of a new Cold War, the latest index suggests that the divide between Russia and much of the Western world will only increase.”
+“As the value of the Russian passport rapidly declines and the world opens its doors to Ukrainians, it is abundantly clear that the passport you hold determines your fate and dramatically impacts your opportunities,” Dr Kaelin said.
+“While it’s impossible to predict what the world will look like in the shadow of a new Cold War, the latest index suggests that the divide between Russia and much of the western world will only increase.”

 Additionally, Dr Kaelin noted that other external factors, such as climate change and migration are also likely to play an important role in passport power over the coming years.
 Displacement is a major catalyst for change in this space and updates of this nature have the potential to challenge visa-free travel moving forward.